 The IELTS writing test is 60 minutes long and is divided into two parts.
-Doctors and nurses will be asked to write two texts.
+Doctors, nurses and allied health professionals will be asked to write two texts.
 The first piece of writing is a report on some data, such as statistical tables or graphs.
 The second piece is an essay, in which you must respond to an opinion or statement about a particular topic.

 You will be marked on a range of criteria.
 These include whether you have answered the question set, used an appropriate style of language, and organised your thoughts clearly.
 You will also be marked on grammatical accuracy, range of vocabulary, and the ability to connect ideas, sentences, and paragraphs correctly.

-In the first part of the writing test you are expected to write a short descriptive report based on visual information or data.
+In the first part of the IELTS writing test, you are expected to write a short descriptive report based on visual information or data.

-The good news about this task is that all the content that you need to include in your answer will be contained in the diagram(s) that you are given.
+The good news is that all the content that you need to include in your answer will be contained in the diagram(s) that you are given.
 These could be pie charts, bar charts, line graphs, tables or a mixture of two or three of these diagrams.

-You are not required to explain or interpret the data in front of you, so do not do this.
-Just report the facts in front of you.
+You are not required to explain or interpret the data in front of you.
+Just report the facts in front.

-Try to begin your writing with the following in mind – imagine that after you have finished writing your answer, the examiner will attempt to recreate the diagram you were given from your description of it.
+Try to begin your writing with the following in mind – imagine that after you have finished writing your answer, the examiner will attempt to recreate the diagram you were given from your description.

 For the examiner to be able to do this, you will need to include some or all of the following:

-If you can manage this, you will be well on your way to completing the task successfully.
+If you can manage this, you will be well on your way to successfully completing the task.

-This is a very easy thing to do and it can have a positive effect by organising your writing and making it more readable.
+Organising your writing and making it easier to read is a very simple thing to do and it can have a positive effect.

-Very often, people use no paragraphing in the IELTS writing task and the examiner is faced with a “sea” of writing with no breaks from start to finish.
-This is not good, as your writing can become difficult to read easily.
+Very often, people do not use paragraphing in their IELTS writing task.
+This leaves the examiner faced with a “sea” of writing with no breaks from start to finish.
+This is not good, as your writing can become difficult to read.

 We strongly recommend that you make your paragraphing as clear as possible by separating each paragraph with an empty line.
 This will leave the reader with no doubt where one paragraph ends and another begins.